solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 We can access configuration fields in two ways.
 - by accessing method `ctx.Config` which implements simplified access to configuration values
-- by accessing method `ctx.RawConfig` which return JSON object that needs to be manually unmarshaled to user-defined.
+- by accessing method `ctx.RawConfig` which returns JSON object that needs to be manually unmarshaled to user-defined.

 In this chapter we will use first method.
 Second one will be presented in [Chapter 9](/tutorial/09-config/README.md) **TODO**linktoanchor**